Mnuchin warns some U.S. firms could face criminal liability over coronavirus loans

 “Anybody that took the money that they shouldn’t have taken — one, it won’t be forgiven, and two, they may be subject to criminal liability, which is a big deal,” Mnuchin told Fox Business.

-After running out of funds in less than two weeks, the Paycheck Protection Program was relaunched on Monday with an additional $310 million appropriated by Congress, but suffered technical glitches.
+After running out of funds in less than two weeks, the Paycheck Protection Program was relaunched on Monday with an additional $310 billion appropriated by Congress, but suffered technical glitches.
 Mnuchin said that these had largely been fixed on Tuesday.

 With some states starting to lift lock-down orders and allow businesses to reopen, Mnuchin said the U.S. economy would begin to rebound during the summer.